Claire Huangci — Piano Recital

 Domenico Scarlatti (1685 – 1757): 7 Sonatas

-The general program for the concert season mentioned “three Sonatas”; later, the program was updated to list the sonatas K. 443, 208, 39, and 435) — the final leaflet listed seven sonatas (though not quite in the order played), all of them in G major:
+The general program for the concert season mentioned “three Sonatas”.
+Later, the amended program listed the sonatas K. 443, 208, 39, and 435).
+The final leaflet listed seven sonatas (though not quite in the order played), all of them in G major:

 - K.13 (Presto)